Initial Bail License Requirements

 The California Department of Insurance has recently changed the Bail Industry's licensing duration and continuing education requirements.

 Must complete a 20 hour pre licensing course.
 Enroll here.

 Follow the steps to licensing on the left of this page.

 Be active, be heard, stand up, join us.
 Click here.

 The best way to network in this industry is to come to the convention.
-Currently we are working on the finishing touches of the 2016 Convention.
+Currently we are working on putting together the 2018 Convention in October.
 Each year we offer 6 hours of CE at the convention.

 Renewal period is a two year term, must complete continuing education.